63rd Grey Cup

 The 63rd Grey Cup was played on November 23, 1975, before 32,454 fans at McMahon Stadium in Calgary.
 In a tight, defensive battle, the Edmonton Eskimos defeated the Montreal Alouettes 9–8.
 Just before the contest began, a young woman "streaked" during the coin toss.

+Female streaker running onto the field during the coin toss at the 63rd Grey Cup.